-- 1. Discard the used lamp, stack or both as needed and rebuild with replacement part(s). - 2.
-Drop the spring into the center of the sensor body and place the lamp on top of it.
-Do not touch the top of the lamp window with bare fingers. - 3.
-Snap the stack into place against the lamp so that the sensor is whole again and the stack cannot be removed without the removal tool. - 4.
+- 1. Discard the used lamp, stack or both as needed and rebuild with replacement part(s). - 2.Drop the spring into the center of the sensor body. - 3.
+When reinserting the lamp and electrode stack, it is essential to make sure that the lamp is fit snugly into the o-ring slot on the electrode stack NOTE PICTURE BELOW.
+When inserting the lamp into the o-ring slot, it is recommended that a twisting motion is used.
+When properly assembled, the lamp should then be flush against the stack, and should be fully supported.

+- 4. Snap the stack with lamp attached on to the sensor body so that the sensor is whole again and the stack cannot be removed without the removal tool. - 5.
 The sensor should have a gasket and a filter on it.
-If necessary install a sensor filter and gasket on top of the sensor. - 5.
+If necessary, install a sensor filter and gasket on top of the sensor. - 6.
 Reinstall the sensor into the PHD6. - 7.
 Reassemble the PHD6. - 8.
-Calibrate the PID prior to use after the 5-warm up periods ends.
+Calibrate the PID prior to use after the 5 minute warm up periods ends.